ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 We were approached by the Juniper Support team, pitching for a WLC appliance which would provide call-home capabilities, and oversee our installed base.
 This appliance is part of their Juniper Support Insights (JSI) initiative.

 One of such physical appliances is en route to one of our sites.
 Meanwhile, I'm overseeing a lab deployment that could benefit from the quick support and inventory capabilities.
-Further reviewing this topic, the Juniper team mentioned there's a virtual version of the appliance that was resently released.
+Further reviewing this topic, the Juniper team mentioned there's a virtual version of the appliance that was recently released.

 The formal [documentation](https://www.juniper.net/documentation/us/en/software/jsi/vlwc-deploy/topics/topic-map/install-verify-vlwc.html) for vSphere environments is pretty straightforward and you can just follow that if you're working on a supported environment.
 In my case, the support sidecart environment for the lab doesn't sport VMware vSphere, but Proxmox VE.